 - It is expensive to adopt.
 Foster care adoption is not expensive.
 In fact, it can cost little to nothing.
 Foster care adoption costs can range from $0 to $2,500.
 While you do need to be financially stable to adopt, you do not need to be wealthy.
 Subsidies are often available when adopting, and many employers also offer adoption benefits.

-- A child’s biological parent can “reclaim” them.
-Once a child is legally freed for adoption, the biological parents cannot fight to regain custody.
+- A child’s family of origin can “reclaim” them.
+Once a child is legally freed for adoption, the family of origin cannot fight to regain custody.
 Adoptive parents have the same rights, responsibilities, and protections as parents whose children were born to them.
 This also means children who have been adopted have all the emotional, social, legal, and familial benefits of biological children.

 - Foster/adoptive parents need to be under 50 years old.
 There is no ideal age to become a foster or adoptive parent.
 Almost one in four adopted children live with a parent who is 55 years or older.